Giles720/Registration-Analysis/README.md

 3. Use "Find & Replace" to correct typos:
       - Replace "Pleteau" with "Plateau"
       - Replace "North Cental" with "North Central"
-4. Reshaping and Transformation of the dataset.
+4. Reshaping and Transformation of the dataset.[Details Here](https://github.com/Giles720/Registration-Analysis/blob/main/Transformed%20data.xlsx)
 5. Used Power Query to load the dataset

 # FINDING /ANALYSIS